-There have been a variety of assessments that have included suitable topics to engage learners of all ages and abilities.
+For this assessment window there were two scripts, one at each level available to learners which included suitable topics to engage learners of all ages and abilities.
 The assessments are generic and are considered to be accessible by a range of learners of all abilities.

-All assessments are available as paper scripts as well as online, with access being provided for learners with specific learning needs, such as enlarged print, braille and coloured scripts
+Reasonable Adjustments can be provided for learners with specific learning needs, such as enlarged print, braille and coloured scripts.

 A full suite of learning resources is available on the NCFE website that can provide opportunities for learners to be fully prepared for their assessments.
-This includes sample assessments and resources such as subject content specific information sheets, customisable PowerPoints and learner activity and answer sheets along with learner checklists that can be used in teaching environments or as self-directed study.
+This includes sample assessments and other additional resource, such as Skills Forward.